tdeheurles/hive/example/helloworld/part5.md

 project = myProjectName
 ```

-Our credentials are now saved into a data container and we won't need to do that for each project.
+Our credentials are now saved into a data container named `hive_cache_gcloud`.
+You won't need to do that for each project.

 ### create a cluster
 To create a cluster, we need to choose the datacenter and the kind of node.